Written by Donald E. Sheppard|

 DESOTO's ARKANSAS TRAIL DETAILS ON GOOGLE EARTH

 The King's Agent says, "We left from here at the beginning of March, since it appeared to us the fury of the cold weather had abated, and we traveled downstream (on the White River), where we found other well-populated provinces with a quantity of (much needed) supplies..."
 DeSoto would trade the only trinkets he had left from Spain, the bells on his horses which where otherwise used to terrify Natives during dawn raids along his way.
 There were too many Natives in that neighborhood to start a war over food when his army was cold, sick and hungry on an escape trail.

-Elvas says, "On Monday, March sixth of the year 1542, the governor set out from Autiamque to go in search of Nilco (beyond Arkansas Post), which the Indians said was near the great (Mississippi) river, with the intention of reaching the sea (the Gulf of Mexico) and obtaining aid of men and horses; for he now had only 300 fighting men and 40 horses, and some of them lame... because of lack of iron they brought them along all unshod; In Autiamque died Juan Ortiz (mentioned above), which the governor felt deeply, for without and interpreter, not knowing where he was going, he feared lest he enter a region where he might get lost...
-From Autiamque, it took the governor ten days (7 on the road, 3 pillaging) to reach the province called Ayays," over very low land.
-Ayays began at Brinkley; the Cache River [Chief's River] was the provincial boundary of that very low land.
+Elvas says, "On Monday, March sixth of the year 1542, the governor set out from Autiamque to go in search of Nilco (well beyond St. Charles), which the Indians said was near the great (Mississippi) river, with the intention of reaching the sea (the Gulf of Mexico) and obtaining aid of men and horses; for he now had only 300 fighting men and 40 horses, and some of them lame... because of lack of iron they brought them along all unshod; In Autiamque died Juan Ortiz (mentioned above), which the governor felt deeply, for without and interpreter, not knowing where he was going, he feared lest he enter a region where he might get lost...
+From Autiamque, it took the governor ten days (7 on the road, 3 pillaging) to reach the province called Ayays..." at Brinkley; the Cache River was the provincial boundary of that very low land.